hooklift/node-libvirt/API.md

 restarted.

 #### Parameters:
-An string representing the Xml domain description
+A string representing the Xml domain description
 #### Return:
-An instance of Domain or null if some error ocurred during the creation.
+An instance of Domain or null if some error occurred during the creation.

 ### defineDomain(xml)
 Define a domain, but does not start it.
 This definition is persistent, until